saliormoon/Cookbook/recipes/FoxxApiKeys.md

 .countCall("request");
 ```

-What happend now to my route?
+What happened now to my route?

 1. It expects an additional query parameter "apiKey", if that one is invalid or not given the route will return with a 400 - Bad request
 2. If the apiKey is valid (contained in the list of API keys) it is checked if the bucket `request` of this user has enough tokens left.
 If not the route will return with a 400 - Bad request
-3. If the route has not yet returned my own code will be evaluated.
+3. If the route has not yet returned my own code will be evaluated

-Now lets fire some commands against my api:
+Now lets fire some commands against my API:

 No API key:
 ```